pbruss/dataviz-project-template-proposal/README.md

 McDonald's menu items has three main clusters.
 The first cluster is located on the left hand side of the graph and is characterized by items with lower levels of sodium in the 100-600 mg range and moderate-high levels of saturated fat ranging from 5-15 g.
 The calorie distribution of this first cluster is varied but the higher calories, the higher the levels of saturated fat.
 The s

 The clustering distribution of saturated fat and sodium values for Burger King's menu items is generally very dispersed with some, but not significant, positive correlation being displayed.
 I.e. there is a trend showing that as sodium increases, so does saturated fat.
 It is also possible to see that the more calories a menu item has, the greater the amount of sodium and saturated it can have.
 The data for Wendy's menu items behaves in a very similar manner with higher calories menu tending to be located towards the upper-right side of the graph where sodium and saturated values are noticeably higher.
-Overall,

 Wendy's distribution is also quite similar to Burger King in that it displays a somewhat positive correlation between the two attributes.
 In multiple instances, as sodium values increase, so does saturated fat.
 Like Burger King, Wendy's menu items with higher calories tend to be located towards the upper-right side of the graph where sodium and saturated values are noticeably higher.